-We have ran workshops in a wide variety of locations including primary schools, music festivals (WOMAD, End Of The Road, Green Man, Latitude), arts centres (Southbank Centre, Chats Palace, artsdepot), museums (Museum of Childhood, Museum of London, National Media Museum) and charities (Great Ormond Street Hospital School, Institute of Imagination, The National Autistic Society).
-The activities we provide are tailored so that anyone can participate in them and have fun exploring and being creative with sound.
+We have delivered workshops in a wide variety of locations including schools, WOMAD, End Of The Road, Green Man and Latitude festivals, BAFTA, Barbican Centre, Southbank Centre, Museum of Childhood, Museum of London, National Media Museum, Museum of Science and Industry, Great Ormond Street Hospital School and travelled to the Netherlands, United Arab Emirates and Oman.
+The activities we provide are tailored for anyone to participate in having fun exploring and being creative with sound.

 We use the Musicians’ Union teaching rates as a guide for workshop prices.
 Rates vary depending on the number of people, length of workshop and location.
 Please contact us if you are interested in having a workshop at your school or event.

 We have worked with a number of primary schools running 1hr workshops for groups of 15 or 30 children at a time.
 Our workshops are tailored to accompany the National Curriculum for Key Stages 1 and 2 in Music and Science.

 - Sc4/4.1a – Identify how sounds are made, associating some of them with something vibrating.